-Tendons connect muscle to bone and help make joints move.
-Technically speaking, a tendon injury is a strain, while an injury to a ligament (ligaments connect bone to bone) is a sprain.
-But the two terms are most often used interchangeably.
+Tendons connect muscle to bone and help make your joints move.
+Technically speaking, a tendon injury is a strain, while an injury to a ligament (ligaments connect bone to bone) is a sprain--the two terms are most often used interchangeably.

 Calcific tendinitis is a special form of tendinitis in which calcium deposits form in the tendon in response to persistent irritation.
-It’s almost as if the body is trying to form a callous to protect itself against the chronic irritation.
+It’s almost as if the body is trying to form a callous to protect itself against chronic irritation.
 Calcific tendinitis is most common in the Rotator Cuff tendons, but it can occur in any tendon.
-The calcium deposits can be seen on ultrasound and sometimes on x-ray.

-As the tendinitis progresses however, the amount of inflammation gradually decreases and the tendon starts to degenerate or deteriorate.
-Eventually small tears can start to form in the tendon.
-(Think of how the knees on your jeans gradually thin out over time, and one day you may notice a small tear.)
-This starts to occur after around 12-15 weeks, if the tendinitis isn’t treated properly.
+As tendinitis progresses, however, the amount of inflammation gradually decreases, and the tendon starts to degenerate or deteriorate.
+Eventually, small tears can start to form in the tendon (think of how the knees on your jeans gradually thin out over time, and one day you may notice a small tear).
+This starts to occur after around 12-15 weeks if the tendinitis isn’t treated properly.
 This is called tendinosis.

-Treatment for tendons depends on the nature of the problem.
-Acute Grade 1-2 strains are best treated by physical therapy and activity modification.
+Treatment for tendon injuries depends on the nature of the problem.
+Grade 1-2 strains are best treated by physical therapy and activity modification.
 Bracing or splinting may also be helpful.
-We strongly discourage the use of NSAIDs such as Advil, Aleve, Motrin, meloxicam, etc., because a number of studies show that these can actually hinder the proper repair of the tissue.
-For the same reason we also try to avoid cortisone injections.
+We strongly discourage the use of NSAIDs such as Advil, Aleve, Motrin, meloxicam, etc. because a number of studies show that these can actually hinder the proper repair of the tissue.
+For the same reason, we also try to avoid cortisone injections.
 Complete Grade 3 tears typically need surgery.

-Treatment for tendinitis and tendinosis also varies.
-Tendinitis, which is a more acute problem, again is best treated initially by physical therapy, activity modification, and occasionally bracing/splinting.
+Treatment for tendinitis and tendinosis can vary.
+Tendinitis, which is a more acute problem, is best treated initially by physical therapy, activity modification, and occasionally bracing/splinting.
 But tendinosis tends to respond less favorably to conservative treatments.
-More often, tendinosis, including chronic Grade 2 tears, is best treated by Regenerative Medicine treatments, including prolotherapy/Prolozone, PRP, and stem cell treatments.
+More often, tendinosis is best treated with regenerative medicine, including prolotherapy/Prolozone, PRP, and stem cell treatments.

 Once the acute injury begins to heal, proper rehab exercises are a key to full recovery.
-Studies have shown that eccentric strength training is a great stimulus to help repair and strengthen tendons.
-When you lift a weight there are two phases—lifting the weight (the concentric phase) and letting the weight back down (the eccentric, or “negative,” phase).
-With eccentric strength training you lift the weight normally, but then let it down very slowly, over 4-6 seconds.
+Studies have shown that strength training is a great stimulus to help repair and strengthen tendons.
+When you lift a weight, there are two phases—lifting the weight (the concentric phase) and letting the weight back down (the eccentric or “negative” phase).
+With eccentric strength training, you lift the weight normally, but then let it down very slowly for 4-6 seconds.